 3. Opinion and claims

 Authors may give a view about any matter, including the qualities or desirability of their products and services, provided it is clear that they are expressing their own opinion rather than stating a fact and usually these should be written as a quotation.
 Subjective opinions, suggestions, recommendations and advice should be avoided.
 Opinions should usually be written within a quotation to reflect that they are an individual's views.

 Where claims are being made, authors should hold documented, objective evidence to prove the claim(s).
 Should a complaint arise such evidence may be requested by Training Press Releases.
 Claims should not exaggerate the value, accuracy, technical validity or practical usefulness of a product or service and should not contain untruths, exaggerations or statements likely to mislead.
+Where the claim refers to a measurement, it is especially important that the units of the measurement are clear and unambiguous.
 Any claims made must be substantiated and properly attributed: when claiming that something has been said or implied, the claim must be attributed to the person(s) by name.

 Comparative claims about and between products are best avoided, for example saying something is 'the best' or 'better than'.
 However, authors may make comparative claims as long as they are corroborated with multiple, independent, internationally recognised, credible sources that are trusted by Training Press Releases, and that these sources are referenced in the press release.
 The level of corroborative evidence required by Training Press Releases to support comparative claims is high.
 Training Press Releases is unable to engage in any communication regarding its acceptance of evidence sources.

 Training Press Releases will promptly deal with any complaints about press releases.
 When a complaint is made we will review relevant information and if upheld, request that the issuing company amends or removes the press release.
 Training Press Releases will use reasonable efforts to correct any error brought to its attention.